ucdavis-bioinformatics-training/2021-June-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro1.md

 **relative** (start here, take one step up, then down through lib and gcc)

-    cd ../lib/gcc/
+    cd ../lib/init/
     pwd

 **absolute** (start at root, take steps)

-    cd /usr/lib/gcc/
+    cd /usr/lib/init/
     pwd

 Now, because it can be a real pain to type out, or remember these long paths, we need to discuss ...

 ## Tab Completion

 Using tab-completion is a must on the command line.
-A single <tab> auto-completes file or directory names when there's only one name that could be completed correctly.
-If multiple files could satisfy the tab-completion, then nothing will happen after the first <tab>.
-In this case, press <tab> a second time to list all the possible completing names.
-Note that if you've already made a mistake that means that no files will ever be completed correctly from its current state, then <tab>'s will do nothing.
+A single \<tab\> auto-completes file or directory names when there's only one name that could be completed correctly.
+If multiple files could satisfy the tab-completion, then nothing will happen after the first \<tab\>.
+In this case, press \<tab\> a second time to list all the possible completing names.
+Note that if you've already made a mistake that means that no files will ever be completed correctly from its current state, then \<tab\>'s will do nothing.

 touch updates the timestamp on a file, here we use it to create three empty files.